MassEnviroScreen Cumulative Burden Score - A Supplement for Environmental Justice Prioritization

 Figure 2

-MassEnviroScreen cumulative impact scores by EJ criteria
+MassEnviroScreen cumulative burden scores by EJ criteria

 Figure 3